Cibophobia? It’s Over.

 - At the mere mention of Eating, do you develop nausea?

-We feel drugs and medication for Cibophobia aren’t the best approach, but make sure you always follow a doctor’s advice when taking or stopping any prescription.
+While you should always follow your doctor’s advice with a drugs and medication for Cibophobia, we are generally not in favor of using pharmaceuticals and recommend an approach that tackles the root cause of the problem, whether or not you choose to work with us.
 Drugs may produce a short-term improvement by masking symptoms, but they never tackle the core problem of the overwhelming automatic fear response to eating.

 Or learn more about Cibophobia: